 It’s no shock to see that surveys have indicated that over a quarter of professionals are dissatisfied with their work-life balance.
 In a study carried out by Indeed, 41% of employed candidates were attracted to a job because it offered flexible working hours.
 To attract and retain the best talent, small touches to an employee’s time can be made and will make a big difference when it comes to their happiness.
 It can be as simple as giving flexible working hours or a promise of no calls or emails past a certain time, but these can go a long way in the appeal of a job.

 For many employers, acknowledging the good work of your employees is a great way to enhance the recruitment process as well as retain existing staff.
 Positive feedback could be provided privately, publically in a team meeting or even outlined in the company newsletter.
 Appreciating an employee’s contribution to an organisation can help to solidify relationships, increase engagement and performance.
+This may be accurately assessed with the help of desktop employee tracking software.

 Employee benefits can make a happier workplace and even improve office relationships, but they can also be used to attract prospective candidates.
 In a survey carried out by Jobvite, 59% of job hunters considered perks to be of importance, so it definitely pays to consider what you can offer when looking to attract the best talent.
 Some companies, however, are stretching their perks to the extreme; Apple and Google have chosen to cover the expenses to freeze eggs, while others like SC Johnson offer a concierge service to keep employees focused.